-The County has investments in WYO-STAR, a government investment pool operated by the State of Wyoming Treasurer's Office.
-WYO-STAR is available for investments of funds administered by any local government entity within the State of Wyoming.
+The County has investments with WYO-STAR, an investment pool authorized by the State of Wyoming and regulated by the Wyoming State Treasurer with oversight by the Wyoming State Loan and Investment Board.
+WYO-STAR issues separate external financial statements which can be obtained from the Wyoming State Treasurer's Office.
 WYO-STAR is not registered with the SEC as an investment company.
-WYO-STAR is authorized and regulated by the laws of the State of Wyoming.
 Deposits in WYO-STAR are not insured or otherwise guaranteed by the State of Wyoming, and participants share proportionally in any realized gains or losses on investments.